Remote Monitoring 101

 RMM monitoring tools can be priced in various ways.
-Sometimes you pay per technician seat and other companies charge based on the number of devices in your environment.
-When gathering quotes, it’s a good idea to factor in not only the size of your environment but how many technicians will be needing to use the tool.
-You might find that one pricing structure is far more cost effective than another based on your set-up and staff.
+Sometimes you pay per technician seat, and other companies charge based on the number of devices in your environment.
+When gathering quotes, it’s a good idea to factor in both the size of your environment and also how many technicians will need to use the tool.
+You might find that one pricing structure is far more cost-effective than another based on your set-up and staff.

 Evaluating your IT staff resources can play a significant role in deciding the RMM tool that will work best for you.
 It’s true that one of the benefits of remote monitoring is automating tasks and freeing up IT resources.
 But it’s still important to take into consideration the number of IT staff members, their roles, and skill levels.
 How many people will be accessing the dashboard?
 How much automation is necessary?
 What sort of features and reports will benefit their specific roles (will reports be shown to clients or other stakeholders)?
 These sort of questions can help you ensure that your IT staff can effectively use the tool and that you aren’t paying for features that are unnecessary.

 Take a look at what people are saying about the RMM tool you are considering.
-Comparison sites as well as online communities and boards can give insight into what people are saying about the tool.
-A robust user community can provide feedback and honest experiences that have come from using the tool as well as additional support and advice.
+Comparison sites, online communities and boards can give insight into what people are saying about the tool.
+A robust user community can provide feedback based on honest experiences using the tool, additional support and advice.